-"The lack of real-time pressure measurements prevented the immediate identification of the SS-25 7-inch casing failure."148 SED further states that "[i]f this type of system had been installed on SS-25, it would have provided insight into the time of the leak, the opportunity to shut in the well immediately, size of the leak, and the extent of the problem."149 further comment, analysis or insights, are incorrect and irrelevant.
-SED alleges that if a SCADA system were installed, it would have provided insight into the time of the leak and the failure mid-rupture is pure speculation, lacks factual support, and belies credulity.151 Blade estimates the time of the leak at between 7am and 8am on October 23, 2015.152 SoCalGas discovered the leak at 3:15pm that same day, and shut-in the well by 3:30pm that same day.
+Real-Time Pressure Monitoring Would Neither Have Provided a Meaningfully the SS-25 7-inch casing failure."
+148 SED further states that "[i]f this type of system had been installed on SS-25, it would have provided insight into the time of the leak, the opportunity to further comment, analysis or insights, are incorrect and irrelevant.
+SED alleges that if a SCADA opportunity to shut-in the well immediately.
+150 That SoCalGas could have somehow stopped the discovered the leak at 3:15pm that same day, and shut-in the well by 3:30pm that same day.
 For all intents and purposes, SoCalGas, through their regular well monitoring, discovered the leak and shut-in the well almost immediately.
-A few hours difference in the initial identification of the gas leak and the closing of the well would have made absolutely no difference to the actions
+A few hours difference in the initial identification of the gas leak and the closing of the well would have made absolutely no difference to the actions failure mid-rupture is pure speculation, lacks factual support, and belies credulity.
+151 Blade estimates the time of the leak at between 7am and 8am on October 23, 2015.
+152 SoCalGas shut in the well immediately, size of the leak, and the extent of the problem."
+149 system were installed, it would have provided insight into the time of the leak and the